rabbitmq/rabbitmq-website/docs/oauth2-examples-keycloak.md

 ---
-title: Use KeyCloak as OAuth 2.0 server
+title: Use Keycloak as OAuth 2.0 server
 displayed_sidebar: docsSidebar
 ---
 <!--